Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	11. Stress/Boredom rating:  2/5 (Calm)
 	12. Me-points:  2/3
 	13. Kind of person most protected:  Weirdoes.
-	14. Special categories:  Diversifying, Rehabilitative
+	14. Special categories:  Diversifying, Rehabilitative, Furry
 	15. Conversion potential:  Empire<->Panarchy; Empire<->Commonwealth (limited)
 40. Seat of Justice
 	1. Authorial protest:  I think humanity built one of these on Earth - so to speak - in the dawn of civilization.
 While I don't contest its mechanical effects, and I'm about to rate it a solid 5/5 utopianist, I also don't think that it comprises... the entirety of utopia.